 The audit log entry's payload has a field,

 serviceData, that some services use to hold additional information.

 All Admin Activity audit log entries are written to the log

 cloudaudit.googleapis.com/activity.
 Each log entry contains a monitored resource that identifies the resource whose activity is audited.

 Audit logs cannot be deleted and are not subject to the same retention policy as other logs.
 For more information, see Audit Logging.

 The Stackdriver Logging agent is a fluentd-based process that can run on supported VM instances.
 The agent sends system and third-party logs on the VM instance to Stackdriver Logging, where they appear as separate logs.
-For more information, see Logs From the Logging Agent.
+For more information, see Default Logging Agent logs.